 Ayahuasca’s effects typically begin 20 to 60 minutes after drinking (although it can come on much quicker!), peaking after about 2 hours and dissipating after 4 to 6 hours.

 Ayahuasca is often accompanied with a physical purge.
 While not a certainty, you can expect some degree of nausea, vomiting, and occasionally diarrhea.
 The purge can come within seconds, hours, or not at all.
 It’s different for each person and different in each Ceremony.
-The purge is a key part of the Ayahuasca experience as the Shamans believe you are purging not only physical impurities and parasites but also purging negative energy and emotions.
+The purge is a key part of the Ayahuasca experience as the Maestros believe you are purging not only physical impurities and parasites but also purging negative energy and emotions.

 The purging works not only on a physical level but also on spiritual and psychological levels.
 Many people describe expelling psychological issues and emotional hang-ups (such as rage and/or hate) through the process of throwing up.
 The purge is often accompanied with the expulsion of psychological burdens, such as guilt and negative attitudes, thoughts and emotions.
 Purging is often followed by a feeling of a new beginning and redemption.

 Your muscles and entire body might feel completely relaxed, even to the point that you don’t want to move.
-Your skin might become very sensitive, and you might feel cold, even in a very hot envirnoment (that’s why we always have extra blankets on hand during Ceremony).
+Your skin might become very sensitive, and you might feel cold, even in a very hot environment (that’s why we always have extra blankets on hand during Ceremony).
 Ayahuasca also increases both diastolic blood pressure and heart rate, so you should are not a candidate for Ayahuasca if you have heart disease or high blood pressure.

 Visual & Auditory Effects: